At America’s best universities, accused students aren’t presumed innocent, report says

 FIRE examined 53 top universities’ policies for adjudicating complaints, particularly those involving sexual harassment, which fall under regulations implemented by the Trump administration in 2020.
 Those regulations were designed to restore protections for accused people after the Obama administration had forced schools to lower the standard of evidence used in such cases from “clear and convincing” to a “more likely than not.”

-Under the new regulations, those accused of sexual misconduct or other offenses are entitled to be presumed innocent, to have impartial fact finders and to cross-examine one’s accuser — bedrock principles of American criminal and civil law.
+Under the new regulations, those accused of sexual misconduct or other offenses are entitled to be presumed innocent, to have impartial fact-finders and to cross-examine one’s accuser — bedrock principles of American criminal and civil law.

-But among the Ivy League and top campuses such Stanford University, the University of Chicago and Duke University, such protections are not routinely afforded, according to the FIRE report.
+But among the Ivy League and top campuses such as Stanford University, the University of Chicago and Duke University, such protections are not routinely afforded, according to the FIRE report.

-Indeed, 44 of the 53 top ranked schools received a “D” or “F” when it came to safeguarding the rights of the accused, according to the report.
+Indeed, 44 of the 53 top-ranked schools received a “D” or “F” when it came to safeguarding the rights of the accused, according to the report.

 The report found that schools have one set of procedures for covering offenses under Title IX, another for sexual misconduct offenses that occur outside of the school’s control and a third for all other alleged non-academic offenses.
 Title IX is the federal prohibition on sexual discrimination in education.